 What is baby pottying and when can you start?

-Elimination Communication (EC, sometimes referred to as potty whispering or natural infant hygiene) is about responding to your baby’s instincts.
+Elimination Communication (sometimes referred to as EC, baby pottying, potty whispering or natural infant hygiene) is about responding to your baby’s instincts.
 As parents we expect our babies to communicate their needs to us, for example, hunger cues or tiredness signals.
 In much the same way, babies are born with the instinct not to soil themselves and will communicate this need.
 You can respond by holding your baby over a potty or toilet (or sitting them on a potty once they can sit up) when you see your baby needs to go.
 You can still use nappies and help your baby use a potty when it’s convenient.

-You can start anytime, even from birth to 18 months.
-By 18 months, toddlers are ready to potty train and you can support them to meet their major milestone using a non-coercive, gentle approach.
-Using a potty from birth helps develop “readiness’ skills and many parents find their babies are ready to leave nappies behind at some point between 12-18 months.
+You can start anytime from birth to 18 months.
+By 18 months, toddlers are ready for potty training and you can support them to meet their major milestone using our non-coercive, gentle approach.
+Using a potty from birth helps develop “readiness” skills and many parents find their babies are ready to leave nappies behind at some point between 12-18 months.

 Why offer your baby a potty?